cloudify-cosmo/docs.getcloudify.org/content/manager_webui/overview.md

 The view that you see depends on whether you log in as `admin` or `user`.
 Certain dashboard views, such as for snapshots, are only available to `admin` users.

 Cloudify Manager supports user management, so users must log in with user credentials.
-User credentials can be defined in Cloudify from an LDAP system that, if the LDAP system is integrated with Cloudify.
+User credentials can be defined in Cloudify from an LDAP system, whether the LDAP system is integrated with Cloudify or derived from an external LDAP user management system.

 ### Dashboard Pages
 The user interface displays a predefined set of dashboard pages, each of which contains a set of widgets.
 Widgets are organized on a page to optimize the display of relevant data.
-The dashboard pages that you see depend on whether you have `admin` or `user` login credentials.
+The dashboard pages that you see depend on whether you have an `admin` or `user` role.

 ### Widgets
-The widgets are the building blocks of the user interface framework.
-A widget catalog is included with the interface that enables data to be presented in many different ways.
+Widgets are the building blocks of the user interface framework.
+A catalog with out-of-the-box widgets is included with the interface that enables data to be presented in many different ways.
 The catalog includes widgets covering blueprints, deployments and execution views, plugins and snapshots lists, and so on.
 Also included is a topology widget and widgets that retrieve data from third-party applications such as Github.
 Where relevant, action buttons are provided to enable you to perform specific actions from within a widget.
+You can expand the wigets catalog to view in full screen mode, for easier viewing.

 ### Edit Mode
 Edit mode enables you to create new dashboard pages, add or remove widgets and manage how widgets are displayed on a dashboard.

 {{% gsNote title="Accessibility" %}}
-If you have `user` credentials, your ability to create dashboard pages and manage widgets depends on the configuration permissions that have been set by the administrator.
+If you have a `user` role, your ability to create dashboard pages and manage widgets depends on the configuration permissions that have been set by the administrator.
 {{% /gsNote %}}

 To enter Edit mode, click the dropdown arrow next to your user name and select **Edit Mode**.
 For more information about actions you can perform in edit mode, [click here]({{< relref "manager_webui/configure-display.md" >}}).

-### Custom Plugins
+### Custom Widgets
-In addition to the default plugins, you can create your own plugins and add them to the plugins catalog.
+In addition to the default widgets, you can create your own and add them to the widgets catalog.